vplauzon/azure-training/aks-intro/README.md

 # Introduction to AKS

-This is an introduction demo to AKS.
+This is an introduction demo to [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) (AKS).
 It goes through the main concepts of of Kubernetes and how AKS enables integration with Azure resources.

+The objective here is just to demystify what AKS is and what usage pattern could look like.
+Hopefully this could be a springboard to go and learn more for you.

 In your journey with AKS, you might want to consider looking at [my AKS repo](https://github.com/vplauzon/aks).
 It's a collection of different deep dive into AKS topics.